 There were two box beds in this room, and you can imagine families creeping into bed for warmth – this one below was facing the hearth fire (above) so the room was dual purpose.

 There’s so much to look at.
 My parents recognised some homeware items and branded items that their own grandparents had in their houses!

 It is amazing that cottages and croft houses are preserved so that visitors can see what life was like for generations before us.
 It really does give an insight as to how hard life was, a world away from the ease of modern life that we now enjoy.

 The next stop was the kitchen, and there was a whole assortment of pots and pans, china and earthenware to look at.

 Outside and in a modern built shed was a collection of farming machinery – another reminder of how technology has improved farming tools over the years.

 An added bonus is having an on-site tearoom which is bright and with friendly staff.
-Mr B loved their breakfast rolls (with locally made Latheronwheel lorne sausage and tattie scone if you’r buying) which are served all day, while I was torn between so many cake options in the glass cabinet – there must have been at least twenty options to choose from.
+Mr B loved their breakfast rolls (with locally made Latheronwheel Lorne sausage and tattie scone if you’re buying) which are served all day, while I was torn between so many cake options in the glass cabinet – there must have been at least twenty options to choose from.
 Next time I’ll have to try the Cullen Skink as that’s been recommended to me!